iamefe/React-Native-Bootcamp/Week-12/ModularRouter-app/Note.md

-Building a Modular structure improves maintainability, scalability, and reusability.
+Building a Modular structured App improves maintainability, scalability, and reusability.
 Here's how we will approach it:

 ---